 Launch the app from the Applications folder.
 The first time you do so, you are prompted to enter your iTunes account details, for which you can then make test purchases against the sandbox environment.

-See pages on iOS and Mac Extended Functionality and Building your macOS application for additional details on Apple App Store testing and signing.
+See pages on iOS and Mac Extended Functionality and Delivering applications to the Apple Mac Store for additional details on Apple App Store testing and signing.